 What does the Bible say about Depression?

 It’s too easy to misunderstand grief as depression since they share some very similar symptoms.
 But in reality, they are very different things and need to be treated differently.
-As with anger and depression, the Bible has something to offer us, this time in the story of Job.
+As with anger and depression, the Bible has something to offer us.
+From Moses to Ezekiel to David in the book of Psalms, the Bible is stuffed with people experiencing real emotional suffering and trauma.
+For this article, let’s focus in on the story of Job.

 In a single day, Job lost nearly everything that could possibly matter to him.
 To make sure you don’t underestimate the enormity of his losses, let’s revisit Job 1 and 2 together.
 In a single day, Job lost his oxen, his donkeys, his sheep, and his camels—the modern-day equivalent of losing your job, savings, and securities.
 But it wasn’t just the economic losses he endured that day.
 He also lost an unnamed number of servants, and even worse he lost all his sons and daughters.
 Again, in a single day.
 Shortly thereafter, his entire body was covered with sores so painful that he used scraps of pottery to scratch them.
 In case you missed that the first time, he used POTTERY to relieve his pain.